Michigan Cannabis Prices: ...-Year Trends

 Figure 1: Market Sales Volume

-Monthly sales revenue revealing Adult-Use market capture and the near-complete erosion of Medical retail demand.
+Monthly sales revenue revealing Adult-Use market capture and the near-total erosion of Medical retail demand.
 Toggle datasets to isolate sector performance.

 Figure 2: Price Convergence

 Average prices illustrating the elimination of sector-based price differentiation as markets functionally merge.
-Tap buttons to switch between $/oz and $/gram, or adjust for inflation.
+Tap buttons to switch between $/oz and $/gram.
+October 2025 CPI data is missing due to the government shutdown.

 Regulatory Revenue Impact